foobaz/lossypng/README.md

 Quantization strength.
 Defaults to 16.
 Zero is lossless.

 ###Discussion
+If multiple input files are given, lossypng will process them in parallel.
+Most images will compress in well under a second.
+Large images may take a few seconds.

 The compression artifacts produced by lossypng show up as dots and smearing towards the bottom right.
 Images with a gradient in this direction exhibit banding.
 Text remains fully readable, but images with a lot of text will not